iains/gcj/gcc/doc/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

 trap
   This pattern, if defined, signals an error, typically by causing some kind of signal to be raised.
+Among other places, it is used by the Java front end to signal `invalid array index' exceptions.

   .. index:: ctrapMM4 instruction pattern